 In the sciences, it is important to make new scholarship known as quickly as possible.
 Therefore, there are several places where scholars post abstracts, preprints (scholarly articles in line for formal publication by a journal) or conference papers online.

-You must be on UCI campus to access these items with an asterisk*
+You must be on UCI campus to access these items

 Click on the tutorial below to learn more about how to identify sections of a scholarly article in the social sciences or sciences.